mcarvin8/xml-disassembler/CONTRIBUTING.md

 The final test in the suite should always be the comparison test.
 This test compares the `baseline` files against the `mock` files to confirm there are no changes.
 This will not compare files if they are only found in the `mock` directory (mostly disassembled files except for the error condition tests).

 Ensure when you are adding new code & tests that all code reaches full code coverage.

-This test suite will run automatically when you push a feature branch to this repository via GitHub Actions.